Willphillips96/Azure-SIEM-Honeypot-Lab/README.md

 [Bullet Points - Remove this afterwards]

 - Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
+- Successfully deployed a virtual machine and secured it with a complex password.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.